theryaz/veden-mongodb/README.md

 - \_ids: Array of ObjectIds of inserted documents
 - result: Raw Response from database (varies by mongo version)

+#### replaceOne()

+Returns
+- matched: Number of matched documents
+- modified: Number of modified documents
+- upserted: Number of upserted documents
+- upserted_id: Id of created document if upserted
+- result: Raw Response from database (varies by mongo version)

 #### upsertOne()

 Returns